History of Cardiff: The Viking settlement and the Middle Ages

 Between 1158 and 1316 Cardiff was attacked on several occasions.
 Amongst the various attackers of the castle were Ifor Bach, who captured the Earl of Gloucester who at the time held the castle.
 Morgan ap Maredudd apparently attacked the settlement during the revolt of Madog ap Llywelyn in 1294.
 In 1316 Llywelyn Bren, Ifor Bach's great-grandson, also attacked Cardiff Castle as part of a revolt.
 He was illegally executed in the town in 1318 on the order of Hugh Despenser the Younger.

 By the end of the 13th century, Cardiff was the only town in Wales with a population exceeding 2,000, but it was relatively small compared to most other notable towns in the Kingdom of England.
-Cardiff had an established port in the Middle Ages and by 1327, it was declared a Staple port.
+Cardiff had an established port in the Middle Ages and by 1327, it was declared a Port of the Staple.
 The town had weekly markets and after 1340, Cardiff also had 2 annual fairs, which drew traders from all around Glamorgan.

 In 1404, Owain Glyndŵr burned Cardiff and took Cardiff Castle.
 As the town was still very small, most of the buildings were made of wood and the town was reduced to ashes.
 However, the town was rebuilt not long after and began to flourish once again.